-The internship, along with the Senior Project, represents a culmination of the student's coursework in the Communications in Technology B.S.
+The internship will consist of 135 hours of applied experience and may be taken incrementally over the student's last two years of study or during the student's last semester of study.
+The internship will be undertaken at an external site in the communications industry, in fields such as news media (print and broadcast), advertising, public relations, or in a communications office of a larger industry, such as medical, government, or education.
+The work should engage a broad array of communication skills, such as design, writing, research, broadcasting, editing, and/or presentation.
+Placement will emerge from consultation with a faculty advisor and the campus Center for Career Development.
 Students should seek faculty advisement well in advance of internship placement to ensure a suitable fit for the student's interests and talents.
-The internship will consist of 120 hours of applied experience and may be taken incrementally over the student's last two years of study or during the student's last semester of study.
-The internship will be undertaken at an external site in the communications industry, in fields such as news media (print and broadcast), advertising, public relations, or in a communication soffice of a larger industry, such as medical, government, education.
-The work should engage a broad array of communication skills, such as design, writing, research, broadcasting, editing, and/or presentation.
-Placement will emerge from consultation with a faculty advisor and the campus Student Success Center.
 [Fall, Spring, Summer] Applied Learning [3 credits] [3 contact hour(s)]